Global and Local Contrastive Self-Supervised Learning for Semantic Segmentation of HR Remote Sensing Images: Method

 \subsection{Overview}

-The success of supervised deep learning relies on a large number of labeled samples, which is difficult to meet in remote sensing semantic segmentation.
-As shown in \cref{fig:SSL}, self-supervised learning provides a new paradigm for learning potential useful knowledge directly from a large amount of readily available unlabeled data, and then transfer it to downstream tasks to achieve better performance especially with limited labeled samples.
-In our work, the downstream task is the semantic segmentation of remote sensing images, so we concetrate on designing a self-supervised model for the semantic segmentation task of remote sensing.
-In this paper, we introduce contrastive learning to learn the general invariant representation, and at the same time, we propose the GLCNet self-supervised method taking into account the characteristics of the semantic segmentation task, as shown in \cref{fig:GLCNet}, which mainly contains two modules:
+The success of supervised deep learning relies on a large number of labeled samples, which is difficult to achieve in RSI semantic segmentation.
+As shown in Fig. \ref{fig1:SSL}, self-supervised learning provides a new paradigm for learning potentially useful knowledge directly from a large amount of readily available unlabeled data and then transferring it to downstream tasks to achieve better performance, especially with limited labeled samples.
+In our work, the downstream task is the semantic segmentation of remote sensing images, as such, we concentrate on designing a self-supervised model for the semantic segmentation of remote sensing images.
+In this paper, we introduce contrastive learning to learn the general invariant representation.
+Simultaneously, we propose the GLCNet self-supervised method for considering the characteristics of the semantic segmentation task, as shown in Fig. \ref{fig:GLCNet}.
+The GLCNet self-supervised method mainly contains two modules:

-1) The global style contrastive learning module mainly considers that the global average pooling features used in the existing contrastive learning to measure sample features are not a good substitute for the overall features of an image, so the style features that are more representative of the overall features of an image are introduced to help the model learn global representations better;
+1) The global style contrastive learning module mainly considers that the feature generated by global average pooling used in the existing contrastive learning is not a good substitute for the overall feature of an image.
+Thus, the style features that are more representative of the overall features of an image are introduced to help the model better learn global representations;

-2) The local matching contrastive learning module is mainly considered in view of the richness of feature classes on a single image of the semantic segmentation dataset, which may lose a lot of detailed information by extracting only global features, while the image-level representation may be sub-optimal for semantic segmentation tasks which require pixel-level discrimination.
+2) The local matching contrastive learning module is proposed mainly for the following two reasons.
+First, the land cover categories in a single image in the semantic segmentation dataset are extremely rich.
+Extracting only the global features of the whole image to measure and distinguish images will lose much useful information.
+Second, the image-level representations obtained by instance-wise contrastive learning may be sub-optimal for semantic segmentation tasks that require pixel-level discrimination.